alexbakker/SharpTox/README.md

 Depending on how you compiled the core libraries, the names of those may differ from the defaults in SharpTox.
 Be sure to change the value of the const string **dll** in ToxFunctions.cs, ToxAvFunctions.cs, ToxDnsFunctions.cs and ToxEncryptionFunctions.cs accordingly if needed.

 ### Compiling and Testing
+Assuming you have the libraries mentioned above installed, it's time to compile (and test) SharpTox.
 ##### Windows
 * Clone this repository.
 * Open SharpTox.sln in Visual Studio.
-* Let Visual Studio restore the NuGet packages.
+* Let Visual Studio restore the NuGet packages and build the solution.
-* Run the tests from the Test Explorer.
+* Optionally, run the tests by clicking 'Run All' in the Test Explorer.

 Or from the command line (Be sure to install [NUnit](http://www.nunit.org/index.php?p=download) and [NuGet](https://nuget.codeplex.com/) first):